 8 November 2013: Conventional thought is that most seafood boil seasoning mixtures come from a can, box, packet or decanter of some sort.
 There’s absolutely no shame in using Old Bay, Tony Chachere’s or Paul Prudhomme’s seasonings, all of which are good.
 It’s quite likely the good folks at Down N Dirty start with one of these pre-packaged mixes then “doctor” them to their liking, but they won’t reveal their “secret recipes’ to anyone.
 Who needs to know what’s in the seasoning as long as they enhance the flavor of the seafood.
 These seasonings do.
 The Cajun seasonings on a pound of rock shrimp, for example, brought me back to seafood boils of yore on the Mississippi Gulf Coast.

-11 November 2013: While the boiled seafood travels well, the fried clams do not.
-Instead of the plump, sweet and miraculously delicious whole bellied clams I had fallen in love with during the two years I lived in Massachusetts, the fried clams at Down N Dirty are of Howard Johnson’s quality.
-That is, they’re passable (barely) in New Mexico, but wouldn’t pass muster in New England.
+11 November 2013: While the boiled seafood travels well, the fried clams (no longer on the menu) do not.
+Instead of the plump, sweet and miraculously delicious whole bellied clams I had fallen in love with during the two years I lived in Massachusetts, the fried clams at Down N Dirty were of Howard Johnson’s quality.
+That is, they were passable (barely) in New Mexico, but wouldn’t pass muster in New England.
 Experience has taught me that not even in San Diego and Las Vegas are excellent fried clams to be found.